f500/elewant/src/Elewant/Trading/DomainModel.md

 ### Trades

 A Trade can be proposed by a `Shepherd`.
 Essentially, A trade for Money is anything that happens _outside_ of the system (at least for now).
-A trade for an ElePHPant can mean that the Shepherd chose an ElePHPant from their Herd, or they just selected a Breed.
+A trade for an ElePHPant can mean that the Shepherd selected a Breed to trade.
 The Herd is still irrelevant in the domain, and referenced as read-only data in the front-end to make a choice.

 A trade is `proposed` against an `Offer`.
 A trade can be `retracted` by the Shepherd at any time.
 A trade can be `rejected` by the seller.
 This can contain a reason why.
 A trade can be `accepted` by the seller.
-Once this happens, the shepherd proposing trade becomes the `Buyer` A trade can be `completed` by the seller and the buyer - once they both complete, the trade is done.
+Once this happens, the shepherd proposing trade becomes the `Buyer` and the trade is complete.

 - ProposeTradeForMoney (TradeForMoneyWasProposed)
 - ProposeTradeForElePHPant (TradeForElePHPantWasProposed)
 - RetractTradeProposition (TradePropositionRetracted)
 - RejectTrade (TradeRejected)
 - AcceptTrade (TradeAccepted)
-- CompleteTradeForSeller (TradeCompletedForSeller)
-- CompleteTradeForBuyer (TradeCompletedForBuyer)
-- TradeFinalized

-When both the Buyer and the Seller have completed the trade, there is a TradeFinalized event.

 ### Effects on Herds

-Since trading (potentially) has an impact on a Shepherd's Herd, the herding domain will respond to trade events.
+Since trading (potentially) has an impact on a Shepherd's Herd, the herding domain will respond to trade event `AcceptTrade`.
+When a trade is accepted, there is a `Seller` and a `Buyer` and a `Breed`.

+The seller needs to make the decision if that `Breed` comes from their own `Herd`:
+- if to, this results in a `TransferElePHPant` command to move an ElePHPant from the seller's Herd to the buyer's Herd
+- if not, the result is a regular `AdoptElePHPant` command to add the `Breed` to the buyer's herd.

+In addition to the above:
+If the trade was a `ProposeTradeForElePHPant` then the buyer needs to make the decision if that `Breed` comes from their own `Herd`:
+- if to, this results in a `TransferElePHPant` command to move an ElePHPant from the buyers's Herd to the sellers's Herd

 Decisions
 ---------